zjuter0126/pai/manual/cluster-admin/how-to-set-up-storage.md

 If you cannot mount blobfuse PVC into containers and the corresponding job in OpenPAI sticks in `WAITING` status, please double check the following requirements:

-1. Every worker node should have `blobfuse` installed.
+**requirement 1.** Every worker node should have `blobfuse` installed.
 Try the following commands to ensure:

 ```bash
 # change 16.04 to a different release if your system is not Ubuntu 16.04